 Heather, Beth, Carla, Brea, and Heather's cousin Paula are five lovely young ladies who decide to spend their summer vacation at Lake Arrowhead.
 While at Lake Arrowhead the women hit the ...
 See full summary »

 Examines the infamous homoerotic subtext and the special place the film holds in the Nightmare franchise as well as the gay film canon.
 Partly in thanks to evolving social mores, Nightmare ...
 See full summary »

-When her boyfriend is brutally murdered, after refusing to be shaken down by the local gangsters running their protection racket, Sugar Hill, decides not to get mad, but BAD!
-Calling upon the help of aged voodoo queen Mama Maitresse, Sugar entreats her to call upon Baron Zamedi, the Lord of the Dead, for help in gaining a gruesome revenge.
-In exchange for her soul, the Dark Master raises up a zombie army to do her bidding.
-The bad guys who thought they were getting away clean are about to find out that they're DEAD wrong.Written by
+When her boyfriend is murdered by gangsters, Sugar Hill decides not to get mad, but BAD!
+She entreats voodoo queen Mama Maitresse to call on Baron Samedi, Lord of the Dead, for help with a gruesome revenge.
+In exchange for Sugar's soul, the Dark Master raises up a zombie army to do her bidding.
+The bad guys who think they got away clean are about to find out that they're DEAD wrong.Written by

 Christopher Chase <firstname.lastname@example.org>

 9 of 12 people found this review helpful.